 - Our unique itinerary contains three nights in Bhutanese farmhouse homestays giving you a more personal and authentic insight into Bhutan, its customs and its people. - We have included the unusual Bumdra Trek to Taktsang with an overnight camp at the remote Bumdra temple. - The holiday explores some of the lesser visited and extremely beautiful 'hidden valleys' with a range of varied and interesting walks. - A visit to a Bhutanese festival has been included the Rhododendron Festival in spring and the Black-necked Crane Festival in the autumn. - Your trek will be led by a knowledgeable, well-trained English-speaking guide. - We have been pioneering holidays in Bhutan for over 30 years.
 Our M.D.
 Steve Berry, is one of the leading authorities on Bhutan in the travel industry and has writing two books about his experiences in the Thunder Dragon Kingdom. - We have been working with our partners in Bhutan for many years.
 Their knowledge, experience and attention to detail means you can be assured of a very high quality holiday. - Many members of the Mountain Kingdoms team have first-hand experience of Bhutan.
 Steve Berry researched this trip in 2017 and Niki Morgan has completed the Bumdra Trek.
 They would be very happy to answer any questions you may have. - Our maximum group size is 12 for this trip.
-This provides for a genuine small group travel experience and helps reduce the negative aspects associated with larger groups. - We offer a flexible service and can extend your holiday with extra hotel nights, upgrades and exciting activities. - As part of our commitment to 'Tourism Declares a Climate Emergency', we will be carbon-offsetting all international flights booked through us by donating funds to the Ecoan Tree Planting Project in Peru. - We are an IATA accredited agent and work directly with some of the world's major airlines.
-If you wish to fly with a specific airline, from a regional UK airport or on alternative dates to the main group we would be happy to arrange this for you.
-Please contact our Flights Manager, April, for flight options, quotes and further information.
+This provides for a genuine small group travel experience and helps reduce the negative aspects associated with larger groups. - We offer a flexible service and can extend your holiday with extra hotel nights, upgrades and exciting activities. - As part of our commitment to 'Tourism Declares a Climate Emergency', we will be carbon-offsetting all international flights booked through us by donating funds to the Ecoan Tree Planting Project in Peru. - If you wish to fly with a specific airline, from a regional UK airport or on alternative dates to the main group we would be happy to arrange this for you.
+Please contact our Flights team for flight options, quotes and further information.